ta-data-lis/supervised-learning-project/your-code/README.md

 Everything done by the robo adviser

-The robo adviser will analyse your customers and his/her needs.
+The robo adviser will analyse your customer and his/her needs.
 It searchs for the best offer and will send only customized offers to those clients who want a car insurance.
 Thereby you will increase your conversion rate up to 89%.
-The key in this matter is focusing on your target group, get rid of customers who are not interested in your product and put all your effort in those clients which need your insurance!
+The key in this matter is focusing on your target group, get rid of customers who are not interested in your product and put all your effort in those clients which need you and your insurance!

 <a name="dataset"></a>